Dartford: Industrial history

 The earliest industries were those connected with agriculture, such as the brewing of traditional beers and ales.
 Lime-burning and chalk-mining also had their place.
 Fulling was another: the cleansing of wool needed a great deal of water, which the river could provide.
 This led to other water-based industries, using hydropower to operate machinery.

 Upon his return in 1578 from Frobisher Bay in the Canadian Arctic with a reputed cargo of gold-bearing ore, Sir Martin Frobisher had the refining done on Powder Mill Lane in Dartford.
-However, the ore proved valueless and was used for road surfacing.
+Assiduous efforts to extract gold were made over five years, but the ore proved to be a valueless rock containing hornblende and was eventually salvaged for road metalling and wall construction.
 Sir John Spielman set up the first paper mill in England at Dartford in 1588 on a site near Powder Mill Lane, and soon some 600 employees worked there, providing an invaluable source of local employment.
 Iron-making on the Weald was in full operation at this time, and iron ingots were sent to Dartford, to England's first iron-slitting mill, set up by the Darent at Dartford Creek in 1595 by Godfrey Box, an immigrant from the Low Countries.
 In 1785, John Hall, a millwright set up a workshop in Lowfield Street and began to make engines, boilers and machinery (some of it for the local gunpowder factory run by Miles Peter Andrews and the Pigou family), marking the foundation of J & E Hall, an engineering firm specialising in heavy engineering, and later refrigerating equipment, and, for 20 years from 1906, vehicle production, plus lifts and escalators.

 From those humble beginnings in the 18th century was to come the industrial base on which the growth and prosperity of Dartford were founded.
 In 1840 the mustard factory of Saunders & Harrison was described as being "perhaps the largest in the kingdom".
 Dartford Paper Mills were built in 1862, when excise duty on paper was abolished.
 Between 1844 and 1939 the fabric printing works of Augustus Applegath were in being in Bullace Lane: again a firm using the waters of the river.
 RAF Joyce Green, at Long Reach, near Dartford was one of the first Royal Flying Corps airfields, It was established in 1911 by Vickers Limited (the aircraft and weapons manufacturer, who used it as an airfield and testing ground.
 It was superseded by Biggin Hill, and closed in 1919.
 The demand created by World War I meant that output at the local Vickers factory multiplied, with a positive effect on the local economy.
 Burroughs-Wellcome chemical works (later incorporated into GlaxoSmithKline) made Dartford a centre for the pharmaceutical industry.
 There had been a large power station at Littlebrook on the Thames, to the north of the town, from 1939 until its closure in 2015.
 The station, including one of the tallest chimneys in the UK, was completely demolished in 2019.